• About Us

 • Soak the dried mushrooms in warm water for 30 minutes.
 Stir occasionally.
 Drain, and then roughly chop.
 Set aside.

-• Meanwhile, in a large bowl, toss together the cabbage and 1 teaspoon salt and let stand for 30 minutes to leach out water from the cabbage.
-Use your hands and wring out as much of the water from the cabbage as possible.
+• Meanwhile, in a large bowl, toss together the cabbage and 1 teaspoon of salt, and let it stand for 30 minutes to leach out water from the cabbage.
+Use your hands to wring out as much of the water from the cabbage as possible.
 Roughly chop the cabbage again.
 Place in a small bowl and set aside.

-• To fill each potsticker, place a wrapper on a work surface and brush the edges with water and keep the other wrappers covered with a slightly damp kitchen towel to prevent them from drying out.
+• To fill each potsticker, place a wrapper on a work surface and brush the edges with water.
+Cover the other wrappers with a slightly damp kitchen towel to prevent them from drying out.
 Place 1 teaspoon filling in the center of the wrapper, fold the wrapper in half to enclose the filling, and pleat the outer edge with your thumb and index finger (see photo).

 • Place the formed potsticker on a baking sheet and repeat with the remaining filling and wrappers.